FuturizeRush/GPT-3-Google-Sheets/README.md

 /Intro
  (Note: this code was not written by me, I found it on YouTube and made a few modifications.
-There is not much useful code on github so far.)
+ Because I haven't been able to find many codes on Github that I can use properly.)

 Welcome to the world of automating your Google Sheets with GPT-3!
 With this code, you'll be able to take your spreadsheet game to the next level.